planetfederal/workshops/workshops/geoserver/adv/doc/source/filtering/cqlogc.rst

 * **CQL is simpler.** The CQL filters do not require any complex formatting and are much more succinct than OGC filters.
 * **OGC is a standard.** The OGC filters conform to the OGC Filter specification.
 CQL does not correspond to any spec.

-.. note:: Both ``filter=`` and ``cql_filter`` are *vendor parameters*.
+.. note:: Both ``filter`` and ``cql_filter`` are *vendor parameters*.
 This means that they are implementations specific to GeoServer, and are not part of any specification.

 CQL filter example
 ------------------

 Let's start out with a CQL example.
-We'll use the ``usa:states`` layer and perform an information query on it, singling out California.
+We'll use the ``usa:states`` layer and perform an information query on it, singling out a state.

 #.
 First, launch the Layer Preview for this layer.